Application Deadline: December 23, 2016.

 - Fellows will also attend the Professional Fellows Congress in Washington, DC, where they will be able to meet fellow participants from around the world.

 - After the completion of the US-based program, participants will continue their involvement with an exchange program in Egypt, Tunisia and Morocco in winter 2018, when they and their organizations will work with American exchange participants to build on activities conducted and continue collaborating on initiatives begun during the US program.

 During the US-based exchange, selected applicants will participate in:

 Fellowship posts with a counterpart organizations in the US, in order to collaborate with American colleagues and learn about their areas of activity;

 Visits and networking opportunities with relevant organizations and institutions;

 The Professional Fellows Congress in Washington, DC at the end of the fellowship, which will provide opportunities to meet other Professional Fellows Program participants sponsored by the US Department of State, and network with potential partners and counterpart institutions and individuals;

 Cultural experiences that will build positive relationships between Egyptians, Tunisians, Moroccans and Americans, including opportunities for sightseeing and touring.

-The deadline to apply has been extended to June 1, 2016.
+- The deadline to apply is extended to December 23, 2016.
 Applicants are strongly encouraged to apply early.

 For More Information: